 Methods of Assessment

 Name Weighting

 Final Exam 40%

-Presentation/Paper 40%
+Presentation / Paper 40%

 Quizz(es) 20%

-Course Name International Relations of the Twentieth Century II Course No CH15-850202 ECTS 2,5 Module Affiliation CH15-IntrolR Introduction to International Relations Workload (hrs / sem) 62,5 Level Bachelor 1st Year CHOICE
+Course Name Politics and Writing Lab II Course No CH15-850202 ECTS 2,5 Module Affiliation CH15-IntrolR Introduction to International Relations , , , , , , , , , , , , , , , , , , , , Level Bachelor 1st Year CHOICE

-This seminar is the second part of a two-semester course that introduces students to major developments and conflicts in the 20th century, and it covers the period from 1945 to 2000.
-It highlights features particular (though not exclusive) to the second half of the 20th century: the potential of mass destruction; the role of great power rivalry and ideologies; the expansion of international organizations; the importance of economic relations in shaping politics; and an increasing but uneven linkage between societies all over the world.
-Thereby the course provides students with a critical understanding of the making of today's world and allows them to gain insight into the tension between fragmentation and globalization.
+This seminar is the second part of a two---semester course that introduces students to major developments and conflicts in the 20th century, and it covers the period 1945 to 2000.
+It highlights features particular (though not exclusive) to the second half of the 20th century: the potential of mass destruction; the role of great power rivalry and ideologies; the expansion of international organization; the importance of economic relations in shaping politics; and an incresing but uneven linkage between societies all over the worls.
+Thereby the course provides insight into the tension between fragmentation and globalization.

 Methods of Assessment

 Name Weighting

-Final Exam 40%
+Final Exam 50%

-Presentation/Paper 40%
+Presentation 30%

 Quizz(es) 20%

-Course Name Course No ECTS

-International Institutions CH15-910102 5

-Module Affiliation CH15-IntrolR Introduction to International Relations Workload (hrs / sem) 125 Level Bachelor 1st Year CHOICE
+Course Name Course No ECTS Introduction to International Relations Theory CH15-910102 5 Module Affiliation Workload (hrs / sem) Level CH15-IntrolR Introduction to International Relations Contact Time: 35,00 Bachelor 1st Year CHOICE Private Study: 90,00